Skip to Content

 Statement of Inclusion and Support

-It is the policy of the Wm.
-S. Middleton Memorial Veterans Hospital, its clinics, and Community Living Center not to engage in discrimination against any person employed, seeking employment, or seeking patient care.
+It is our policy not to engage in discrimination against any person employed, seeking employment or seeking patient care.

 You will be treated with dignity, compassion, and respect as an individual.
-Consistent with Federal law, VA policy, and accreditation standards of the Joint Commission, you will not be subject to discrimination for any reason, including for reasons of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or gender expression.
+Consistent with federal law, VA policy and accreditation standards of the Joint Commission, you will not be subject to discrimination for any reason, including for reasons of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex and sexual orientation.

 Resources and support